MicrosoftDocs/power-automate-docs/articles/flic-button-flows.md

    ms.date="05/05/2017"
    ms.author="deonhe"/>

-# Run your flows by pressing a Flic smart button (Preview)
+# Run your flows by pressing a Flic smart button

 Microsoft Flow has partnered with [Flic by Shortcut Labs](https://flic.io/), one of the leading physical button manufacturers.
 With this partnership, you can trigger your flows by touching a physical button.
 For example, you can press a flic to track your working hours, block your calendar, count visitors and guests at an event, or save geographical locations.